Back to blog

 Conclusion

-As you can see, scraping Amazon data is a relatively straightforward and quick process.
-However, if any questions arise throughout this tutorial, or you’re curious to learn more about our solutions/scraping in general, don’t hesitate to contact us at hello@oxylabs.io.
+As you can see, scraping Amazon data is a relatively straightforward and quick process with a dedicated scraping tool.
+Other bypassing options you may want to consider include CAPTCHA proxies, using Selenium to handle CAPTCHAs, Playwright to bypass CAPTCHAs, and Puppeteer to overcome CAPTCHA tests.
+If any questions arise throughout this tutorial, or you’re curious to learn more about our solutions/scraping in general, don’t hesitate to contact us at hello@oxylabs.io.

 Frequently asked questions